univ-of-utah-marriott-library-apple/blade_runner/README.md

     * Previous asset tag
     * Previous serial

-For example, if the entered `barcode 1` differs from JAMF Pro's record, the previous `barcode 1` will be displayed:
+For example, if the entered `barcode 1` differs from Jamf Pro's record, the previous `barcode 1` will be displayed:

 <img src="rsrc/images/jssdoc_review.png"  width="400" height="517">